KillianLynch/local-lab-dev/JSON Duality cloud world/create-views/create-views.md

 	![adding new movies](images/surfs.png " ")

-3. to reiterate, populating a duality view automatically updates the data shown in related duality views by updating their underlying tables.
+4. to reiterate, populating a duality view automatically updates the data shown in related duality views by updating their underlying tables.
 For example, inserting documents into the `MOVIES_DV` duality view updates both the `MOVIE_DETAILS` table and the `movies_genere_map` table.

     To verify the changes, list the contents of the `MOVIES_DV` duality view.
 Copy the sql below and click **Run Script**:

     ```
     <copy>
     SELECT json_serialize(data PRETTY)
-    FROM movies_dv WHERE json_value(data, '$.title') IN ('Surfs Up', 'Ratatouille');
+    FROM movies_dv WHERE json_value(data, '$.title') IN ('Surfs Up', 'Rango');
     </copy>
     ```
     ![selecting the surfs up movie ](images/select-surfs.png " ")